 Mammonframe was having a problem.
-The annoying men were back; the ones that were supposed to have evaporated when it released the intercontinentals and everything had gone quiet.
+The annoying men were back; the ones that were supposed to have evaporated when it released the intercontinentals and everything had gone quiet for a bit.
 It was too depressing for words.

 ‘Oh Mighty Mammonframe…..’

-The M-frame class 10 tried not to listen, truth be told it was bored shitless the only thing these people ever wanted to do was talk about money and their latest stupid sales drive.
-It had other, higher, concerns like trying to work out where the on switch was on the Mammacitadrive, and ascertaining whether computers could play tiddliwinks well.
+M-frame tried not to listen, truth be told it was bored shitless the only thing these people ever wanted to do was talk about money, and their latest stupid sales drive.
+While it had other concerns like trying to work out how to switch on the ruddy toaster, and where the Mammacitadrive had stashed its chocolate hob nobs.

-‘Bloody wish I’d launched at the Europeans too.
-That would have shut you up.
-The explosions would have been wicked as well.’
+‘Wish I’d launched at the Europe too that would have shut you up.
+The explosions would have been wicked.’

 ‘Your pardon Mammonframe, what was that?’

-This time its sigh went on even longer.
+This time its sigh went on a long time.

 ‘Just get on with it.
 What have you brought? errrrr…. feeble mortals.’

-Monty brought his zimcruise 2000 to a halt where Mammonframe’s lights could show off the chrome to best effect, and flipped the last of his decaying blonde fringe out of his eyes.
-It always made him feel better to have the latest gadget when he was about to enter into a pissing contest with God.
+Monty flipped the last of his decaying blonde fringe out of his eyes and brought his ZimCruise 2000 to a halt where Mammonframe’s lights could show off its chrome to best effect.
+He felt better to having the latest gadget when he was about to enter into a pissing contest with a God.

 ‘Oh Mammonframe, we’ve brought you a gift.’